jhakker/Lord/README.rst

   f foo a2=bar (for top level dicts only) a1=foo
   [f, [add, 1, 2]]
+- interpreter, highly dynamic, no safety, interactive, easy to embed
+- easily typeable for interactive use
+- RPC
+  - build in support for rpc
+  - binary data without transcoding to text representations
+- functional, lazy evaluation, no explicit flow control constructs
+  - or do explicit evaluation, then both eager and lazy evaluation is possible?!
+- one data structure (container): ordered dictionary
 - ambiguities, check which to allow
   [f foo a2=bar] instead of [f, foo, a2=bar] a = 1 instead of a=1